How do NFL teams make money? TV, sponsorships, ticket sales..

 Do NFL teams make profit from ticket sales?

-Apart from a team's national revenue is their local revenue, which comes from things like sponsorships, merchandise sales and ticket sales.
-Typically, NFL teams make an operating profit from ticket sales, but coronavirus threatened this trend.
+Apart from a team’s national revenue is their local revenue, which comes from things like sponsorships, merchandise sales and ticket sales.
+Typically, NFL teams make an operating profit from ticket sales, but covid-19 threatened this trend.
 The local revenue fluctuates more greatly than the national revenue, as it depends on things like how a team performs one year or which teams gets more sponsorships.
 Teams that perform well or have big names are likely to sell more merchandise.

-Much like NFL players, NFL teams make big profit for sponsors
+Like NFL players, NFL teams make big profit for sponsors

 The NFL makes billions of dollars from corporate sponsorships.
-This ranges from everything from having corporate logos on uniforms to merchandise, all the way down to naming rights.
+This ranges from having corporate logos on uniforms to merchandise, all the way down to naming rights.
 Stadiums like the MetLife Stadium in New York and the AT&T stadium are rumored to be worth almost $20 million a year.